-UTRGV recognizes that two consenting adults should be free to conduct a personal relationship if they so wish when the relationship does not interfere with the goals and policies of UTRGV; however, some romantic, dating, or sexual Annual Security and Fire Safety 2023 Report
+UTRGV recognizes that two consenting adults should be free to conduct a personal relationship if they so wish when the relationship does not interfere with the goals and policies of UTRGV; however, some romantic, dating, or sexual relationships, although consensual, do create conflicts of interests.
+UTRGV has established a policy, ADM 03-400 Consensual Relations and can be found at www.utrgv.edu/hop/policies/adm-03-400.pdf.